ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/timeouts.md

 ## Transport timeout

 The client can set a transport timeout for each query.
 This value lets you determine the amount of time that the client is ready to wait for a response from the server.
 If the server doesn't respond during this time, the client will get a transport error with the ``DeadlineExceeded`` code.
+Be sure to set such a client timeout value that won't trigger transport timeouts under the normal operation of the application and network.

 ## Using timeouts